Posted on: September 3, 2021

 “I’ll run some tests to make sure there aren’t any hidden causes behind your chronic fatigue, and we’ll see what we find,” I reassured her.
 “Almost always there are hidden causes.”

-Nothing turned up.
-Grace had a clean slate in all those areas.
+Nothing significant turned up.
+Grace had a fairly clean slate in all those areas.
 No typical suspect seemed to be causing her chronic fatigue.

 However, I knew of something that might help.

 I told her about an intravenous treatment that was causing a lot of excitement in the functional medicine world, especially among anti-aging specialists.
-It’s called NAD+.
+It’s called NAD+ therapy.

-To simplify, NAD helps move the hydrogen molecule around for cellular reactions.
-When it’s ready to carry the hydrogen electron, it’s NAD+, and when it’s carrying hydrogen, it’s NADH.
+Depending on which function it’s performing, NAD takes one of two forms—NAD+ or NADH.
+Put simply, NAD helps move the hydrogen molecule around for cellular reactions.
+When it’s ready to carry the hydrogen electron, it’s NAD+, and when it’s actively carrying hydrogen, it’s NADH.

 Enjoying this article?